 The Grown and Flown community of generous and creative parents helped us crowdsource these fantastic ideas for the upcoming graduation season.

-We receive compensation from purchases made through some of the links in this post which helps us to pay our writers – thanks!
+Note: We are a reader-supported site and receive compensation from purchases made through some of the links in this post.

-Ask for “Regrets Only” on your invitation and have your grad monitor attendance through a Facebook group they can create for the event for their friends.
+Pro-tip for your party: Ask for “Regrets Only” on the invitation and have your grad monitor attendance through a Facebook group they can create for the event for their friends.
 Compare lists as you get closer to the big day.

 Here are some creative recommendations and different ways to organize a graduation party depending on budget, flexibility, and size preference.

 1. An outdoor graduation party is a traditional concept and can be a more casual celebration.